wp-plugins/custom-field-template/readme.txt

 4. Auto Hook of `the_content()` in the option page of this plugin may help you do this.
 You can use [cft] shortcodes here.
 You can switch the cft formats in each category.

 == Changelog ==

+= 2.3.1 =
+* Auto hook option for the excerpt.
+* Bugfix: relative path for images from the tinymce editor.

 = 2.3 =
 * Post preview after publishing a post.